The Ultimate Guide

 Buy from the Builders' Sales People

-There are 3 builders in Snowden Bridge: Brookfield Residential, Integrity Homes, and Ryan Homes.
+There are 2 builders in Snowden Bridge: Brookfield Residential and Integrity Homes.
 Each of the builders has a model home that is open to the public.
 Each builder’s sales manager works out of that builder’s model home.
 Home buyers can visit each builder’s model, see all floor plans offered, and price a house with the help of the builder sales manager.

 Please keep in mind that, if you visit a builder model without a Realtor, unless you tell them that you are working with a Realtor, they may not let a Realtor assist you later.